Passenger trains usually have toilets, and the on-board lavatory takes many forms.

 The simplest train toilets are those called Drop Chute Toilets or Hopper Toilets.
 The term "Drop Chute Toilet" is obviously descriptive: the toilet bowl opens into a vertical open-bottomed chute or tube about 4-5" or 10-12 cm dropping the waste onto the tracks beside one of the rails.

-"Hopper Toilet", on the other hand, could be confusing.
-It sounds like there might be a hopper or storage tank to catch the waste, but there isn't.
+The term "Hopper Toilet", on the other hand, could be confusing.
+It sounds as if there might be a hopper or storage tank to catch the waste, but there isn't.
 The toilet dumps directly onto the track just like a hopper car used to transport grain.

 You often find a flapper in the drop chute, limiting the air flow outside flushing times, but some times you can simply look down the tube and see the tracks rushing past.
 The lower opening of the drop chute should be shaped in such a way as to draw air down the chute by means of the Bernoulli Effect, much like an upside-down chimney.
 This pulls air into the lavatory through the door vents, and then down and out through the toilet, reducing odor within the car.
 This usually works just fine as it's simple technology.
 But as I discovered and describe below, it can go horribly wrong.

 The first drawing is from U.S. Patent 1,166,192 A, showing that in 1915 people were working on this problem.
 This design still drops the waste onto the tracks, the patent describes a method for the brakeman or other train staff to disable the flushing mechanism while the train is passing through a city.
 But once the flushing is re-enabled, it simply dumps waste onto the tracks.